tap349/tap349.github.io/_posts/2017-05-25-react-native-ios.md

 1. <https://github.com/facebook/react-native/issues/14342>

-install additional components - you'll be prompted to install these components when you start Xcode for the first time after updating it.
+install additional components - you'll be prompted to install these components when you first start Xcode after updating it.